Department: Communication Disorders Rank: Assistant Professor

-The Department of Communication Disorders is seeking applicants for a full-time, tenure-track faculty opening focused on adult and/or pediatric communication sciences related to medical speech-language pathology including expertise diagnosing and treating individuals with aphasia, motor speech disorders, cognitive-communicative disorders, dysphagia, and/or voice disorders.
-A knowledge of or interest in bilingual and/or multicultural issues is a plus.
+The Department of Communication Disorders is seeking applicants for a full-time, tenure-track faculty opening focused on medical speech-language pathology including expertise diagnosing and treating individuals with aphasia, motor speech disorders, and/or cognitive-communicative disorders.
+A knowledge of, or interest in, bilingual and/or multicultural issues is a plus.
 Candidates with expertise in other related areas will be considered.

-This ten-month position, with possible summer employment, will begin in August 2021.
-Responsibilities include: graduate/undergraduate teaching, enhancement of interdisciplinary education and practice, participation in scholarly activities including presentations, publications, internal/external grants, clinical instruction/supervision, departmental and university service, and professional activities reflective of the candidate’s area of expertise.
+This ten-month position, with possible summer employment, is available as of August 2022 or until the position is filled.
+Responsibilities include: graduate/undergraduate teaching and academic advising, enhancement of interdisciplinary education and practice, participation in scholarly activities including presentations, publications, internal/external grants, and clinical instruction/supervision.

 - Earned doctorate in Communication Disorders or related field; ABD candidates considered.
 If ABD, candidate must earn doctorate by end of first year of appointment.

 - Must have ASHA Certificate of Clinical Competence and be eligible for Connecticut state licensure in Speech-Language Pathology.

 - Must meet the ASHA 2020 standard for clinical instruction by start of employment.

 - Evidence of the ability to teach effectively at the university level and to engage in meaningful scholarship, including peer-reviewed publications and grant funded activities.